Skip to main content

 6. UI surfaces

-Two new pieces:
+Two pieces:

 • The ui.workspace block tells the client how to render the pane (renderer mode, entry file, position, width).